MilkJug1/ALVR/README.md

-#**This is going to be a base/starting point for the OLL project, this also may be modified too, since android apps on quest are weird!
+#This is going to be a base/starting point for the OLL project, this also may be modified too, since android apps on quest are weird!
-Also this is not an offical project, it might be modified**
+Also this is not an offical project, it might be modified.
 <p align="center"> <img width="500" src="resources/alvr_combined_logo_hq.png"/> </p>

 # ALVR - Air Light VR